rgildiaz/capstone/README.md

 # fp

 ## App

-## Canvas
-The rendering surface for visual elements
+A representation of the entire app.

 ## Conductor
 Responsible for sending instructions to Canvas and Orchestra.
 Maps input to sound + visuals

+## Canvas
+The rendering surface for visual elements.

 ## Orchestra
-Renders audio based on instructions from Conductor.
+Contains all instruments.
+Sends audio instructions to the appropriate channel based on input from Conductor.

-## Some way to read inputs
-Feed raw/cleaned inputs to Conductor